janverschelde/PHCpack/src/Python/PHCpy2/doc/source/userman.rst

 the design of the C interface, the Python interface module, and the wrappers to the C interface to PHCpack.

+The last section collects the code snippets, defined for the notebook extension of Jupyter, as they pop up in the menus of the notebook.

 .. toctree::
    :maxdepth: 2